Navbar

 Historical Use of the Ayahuasca Vine

-Scholars of Mother ayahuasca often suggest that the tradition of consuming the brew is very ancient; several anthropologists, including the author of The Cosmic Serpent, Jeremy Narby, believe that Amazonians have been consuming ayahuasca for “at least five thousand years.”
+Scholars of ayahuasca often suggest that the tradition of consuming the brew is very ancient; several anthropologists, including the author of The Cosmic Serpent, Jeremy Narby, believe that Amazonians have been consuming ayahuasca for “at least five thousand years.”

 Although strong evidence dating this far back exists for the ingestion of yopo, a snuff made of ground-up DMT-containing Anadenanthera peregrina seeds, there exists no such compelling evidence for oral ingestion of ayahuasca.